 How are Shuswap Cider Co.’s ciders made?

-To create this characteristic blend, the apples harvested from the orchard must undergo a series of steps before they wind up sweetly carbonated within our cans.
-The first step is to give them a good wash.
-Typically, they are scrubbed, bathed, and then rinsed to ensure that no harmful bacteria, leaves, twigs, insects and/or other residues remain.
+To create this characteristic blend, the apples harvested from the orchard must undergo a series of steps before they wind up perfectly carbonated within our cans.
+The first step is to give them a good wash to remove leaves, twigs, insects and/or residues.

 To remove the juice, the apples are then ground up into pulps and pressed.
 Various types of pulp mixtures may be pressed depending on which flavour of cider we intend to brew.
 To produce just one gallon of cider spirit, we typically press around 11-14 pounds of apples.
 We then take all that juice created out of the pressing, filter the pulp, and introduce it to the fermentation process.